 Assuming you have taken all these steps and are still denied coverage, do the following:

 - Review all the paperwork regarding the case immediately, making sure you understand every aspect.
 Then, with your paperwork in front of you, call your insurance company.
 Use the customer service number.

-- The health insurance company rep should be able to tell you why you were denied coverage.
+- The insurance company rep should be able to tell you why you were denied coverage.
 Make sure you take detailed notes of the conversation!

 - Denial of coverage is often a result of administrative error.
 If this is the case, you may be able to resolve it on the first call, or with just some minor communication thereafter.

 - Assuming the problem continues, request an itemized bill from the doctor or hospital, and analyze every charge.
 There are often charges on these bills for services not delivered.
 If you find any, notify the doctor or hospital immediately to get the bill adjusted.
 Then, notify your insurer.

 Often, however, the denial has been legitimately issued.
 The insurance company may not consider your medical procedure necessary, may consider it experimental or outside their coverage area.
 That being the case, it's time to take additional steps.